AlphaGenes/AlphaImpute-docs/chapters/10-quick-reference.md

 The spec file is a text file comprising two comma separated columns.
 Lines starting with = are ignored.

-Placeholders are used in this manual to describe the accepted values of settings and are summarized in Table @tbl:arguments.
+Placeholders are used in this manual to describe the accepted values of settings and are summarized in Table @tbl:quick_arguments.
 These appear enclosed either in angular bracket (<, >) or parentheses.
 Any other text must be provided as-is.
 Arguments given with angular brackets denote type of value, e.g. integers (`<integer>`) or filenames (`<fn>`).
 Strings given in parentheses are options and must be given as-is (e.g. `(Yes/No)`).

-Table: Placeholder syntax used in manual. {#tbl:arguments}
+Table: Placeholder syntax used in manual. {#tbl:quick_arguments}

 **Placeholder	** |  **Expected value**
 -----------------|----------------------------------------------------------------